top of page

 LASER TATTOO REMOVAL

 If you regret having a particular tattoo or permanent makeup – perhaps because it features the name of a now ex-partner or because the design no longer appeals to your tastes – then we are able to help.
-At Revolution Beauty Clinic we use only the most up-to-date and client-friendly processes.
-To that end we have invested in the latest Q switched Nd: YAG laser specifically to remove tattoos as efficiently and effectively as possible.
+We offer new-gen Laser Tattoo Removal Treatments that remove your unwanted tattoos without harming your skin.
+Previously lasers successfully removed tattoos but left an ugly scarred area in its place.
+Today our laser can specifically target the pigment in the ink; successfully break it down, and not affect the surrounding tissue.

 "How does the Q-Switched Nd: YAG Laser work?"